 More recently, i4J has advanced projects that train and license social service non-profits to provide legal advice to their clients regarding medical debt and housing instability and completed user-experience projects targeting justice sector technologies including online self-help materials for debt collection defendants and social security disability applications.
 In May of 2022, i4J released an innovative Medical Debt Policy Scorecard that ranks states based on their current medical debt policies.
 The online scorecard was developed as a resource for policymakers when addressing a mounting medical debt crisis.

-“It's hard to choose a "most proud" moment, because i4J is such a team effort,” said Butler “I work with five incredible women who have produced an amazing volume of game-changing, action-driven research at the intersection of innovation and access to justice.
+“It's hard to choose a "most proud" moment, because i4J is such a team effort,” said Jane “I work with five incredible women who have produced an amazing volume of game-changing, action-driven research at the intersection of innovation and access to justice.
 We've trained over 300 students, all of whom have brought incredible energy and talent to their projects.
 None of the work would be possible without the community members and organizations who have contributed experiences, ideas, feedback, and knowledge.
 And we have an amazing cohort of donors across the country who have been early adopters of the work.”

 i4J is now looking forward to the future with the goal of advancing its theory of change: improving access to justice through service, system and structure reform.

-“I'm excited to see what we can accomplish as we transition out of the "start-up" mode we've been in these first five years,” says Butler.
+“I'm excited to see what we can accomplish as we transition out of the "start-up" mode we've been in these first five years,” says Jane.
 “We've really refined our methodologies, our tools, our learning strategies, and our community-based research operations.
 With more time to focus on putting all of that to work, I'm excited to see how much faster and further we can unlock change.”

 In honor of its fifth anniversary, i4J will be hosting a fun and interactive event on Feb.
 10 at University of Arizona James E. Rogers College of Law.
 The College will be sharing an exciting announcement during the event.
 Join us to share the social justice issues you care about, engage with i4J’s human-centered design tools, meet our students, learn more about i4J’s work, and discover ways you can support i4J.